MicrosoftDocs/dynamics365smb-docs/financials/ui-how-users-permissions.md

     Indirect permission to a table means that you cannot open the table and read from it, but you can view the data in the table through another object, such as a page, that you have direct permission to access.
 For more information, see the “Example - Indirect Permission” section in this topic.

-8. In the **Security Filter** field, enter a filter that you want to apply to the permissions that you have assigned to the object.
+8. In the **Security Filter** field, enter a filter that you want to apply to the permission by selecting the field on which you want to limit a user's access.

+    For example, if you want to create a security filter so that a user can view only sales with a specific salesperson code, you choose the field number for the **Salesperson Code** field.
+Then, in the **Field Filter** field, you enter the value of the that you want to use to limit access.
+For example, to limit a user's access to only Annette Hill's sales, enter AH.
 9. Repeat steps 7 and 8 to add permissions for additional objects to the permission set.

 ### To create or modify permission sets by recording your actions